-- A. Contract Period: The initial terms of this contract shall be for the period beginning September 1, 2006 and continuing through November 30, 2007 at which time the contract shall terminate unless renewed per the below stated renewal provision. - B. Option to Renew: This contract may be renewed for an additional 1 year period (December 1, 2007 to November 30, 2008) for the same terms, prices and conditions, provided that the Department of Transportation notifies the Contractor in writing of such renewal at least 60 days prior to December 1, 2007. - C. Termination: The Department of Transportation reserves the right to cancel and terminate this contract without penalty or further payment being required, for any cause determined to be in the best interest of the State of Illinois, provided the Department notifies the Contractor of its intent to terminate in writing at least 60 days in advance of the effective termination date.
+A. Contract Period: The initial terms of this contract shall be for the period beginning August 31, 2005 and continuing through August 31, 2006 at which time the contract shall terminate unless renewed per the below stated renewal provision.

-D. Non-Appropriation: Obligations of the State of Illinois, Department of Transportation, will cease immediately without penalty or further payment being required if in any fiscal year the Illinois General Assembly fails to appropriate or otherwise make available sufficient funds for this agreement.
+- B. Option to Renew: This contract may be renewed for an additional 1 year period (September 1, 2006 to August 31, 2007) for the same terms, prices and conditions, provided that the Department of Transportation notifies the Contractor in writing of such renewal at least 60 days prior to August 1, 2006. - C. Termination: The Department of Transportation reserves the right to cancel and terminate this contract without penalty or further payment being required, for any cause determined to be in the best interest of the State of Illinois, provided the Department notifies the Contractor of its intent to terminate in writing at least 60 days in advance of the effective termination date. - D. Non-Appropriation: Obligations of the State of Illinois, Department of Transportation, will cease immediately without penalty or further payment being required if in any fiscal year the Illinois General Assembly fails to appropriate or otherwise make available sufficient funds for this agreement. - E. Location: The locations of repair for the renewal period have not been determined as of June 2005.
+The number of counties may be reduced to 7 and may not include McLean, Woodford, Marshall and Putnam Counties.